Rishabhrj03/test101/README.md

 Company Rating & Review Application

-This repository contains the code for a Company Rating & Review application, which includes both frontend and backend components.
-Follow the steps below to set up and run the application locally.
+This repository contains the code for a Company Rating & Review application.
+The project is divided into frontend and backend components, which need to be set up and run separately.
 Prerequisites

-Before you begin, ensure you have the following installed:
+Before setting up the application, ensure you have the following installed:

     Node.js (includes npm)
     MongoDB (or access to a MongoDB instance)